Skip to content

 The Origin of Instruction Fine-Tuning

-A pre-trained LLM typically consumed billions of tokens with the usual goal of predicting a masked word or the (autoregressively) the next word in a continuous stream.
+A pre-trained LLM typically consumed billions of tokens with the usual goal of predicting a masked word or (autoregressively) the next word in a continuous stream.
 How these models behave when asked to perform a concrete task is dependent on the quality and number of task-liked texts that were used for training.
 In the early beginning of LLMs, typical NLP benchmarks were used to determine the models capability, and even earlier, the LLMs needed to be task fine-tuned for just those specific tasks.

 During the continued evolution of LLMs, which I covered in earlier blog pots about Gen1 LLMs and Gen2/Gen3 LLMs, several observations were made.
 Two general observations are a) increasing model complexity and consumed pre-training tokens and b) including high-quality data containing several types of tasks improve LLM capabilities significantly.
 And a very specific one was shown in the Google research paper Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.
-In this paper, researchers re-formulate classical NLP tasks like textual entailment, sentence similarity or translations as text-to-text mappings, By training a model with this data, task performance achieved new levels.
+In this paper, researchers re-formulate classical NLP tasks like textual entailment, sentence similarity or translations as text-to-text mappings.
+By training a model with this data, task performance achieved new levels.
 This first example of instruction fine-tuning for better task generalization became a foundation for all future LLMs as well.

-Fine-Tuning LLMs is an active and vibrant subject tackled by practitioners, open-source developers and researchers alike.
+Fine-tuning LLMs is an active and vibrant subject tackled by practitioners, open-source developers and researchers alike.
 From datasets to training and evaluation, several hubs and libraries exists.
 In order to understand the available options and make an educated choice for a practical approach, the following sections highlight essential findings, and will support you in architecting your own fine-tuning project.

 Datasets